 5).
 The Scripture: It is entirely inerrant and sufficient for all Christian life.

-And, in this last quoted list, there are a couple that even I disagree with!
+And, in this last quoted list, there are a couple of things that even I disagree with!
 So, if everybody can't even agree with what five to push to the public forefront, then why have a list at all? ...
 But, like I also said, we don't want just anybody throwing just anything out there, and preaching strange doctrines in the churches of Jesus Christ.
 After all, there is a single truth, and God does have to personally ordain and send out ministers to preach His pure Word, and to establish that one truth ...
-So, for fun, I will forward my own list of requirements for any true Christian (at least, a view for what will initially establish a person into God's kingdom to begin with):
+So, for fun, I will forward my own list of requirements for any true Christian (at least, a view for what will initially establish a person into God's Kingdom to begin with):

-Keep thy foot when thou goest to the house of God, and be more ready to hear, than to give the sacrifice of fools: for they consider not that they do evil.
 Be not rash with thy mouth, and let not thine heart be hasty to utter any thing before God: for God is in heaven, and thou upon earth: therefore let thy words be few.

 I had, in extensive detail, went over this position in a previous work in this 'Seeking the Everlasting Gospel Teaching Series,' in a book called: 'Blaming God!
 Is it really His fault?'
-Even if such a notion seems wrong or strange to mention, I fully believe this to be the case, and is very important in the understanding of how God's kingdom works.
-I will, herein, be showing examples of how corrupted ministers have entered into the church world; and that, even though evil in nature, people still got what they needed from God – as Jesus had so curiously pointed out in Matthew 7:22-23 – in that even though they were workers of iniquity, God's children still got prophesied to by these evil men; they further casted out devils; and even did wonderful works in the name of the Lord.
-Yet, they themselves never entered into the blessed kingdom.
+Even if such a notion seems wrong or strange to mention, I fully believe this to be the case, and is very important in the understanding of how God's Kingdom works.
+I will, herein, be showing examples of how corrupted ministers have entered into the church world; and that, even though evil in nature, people still got what they needed from God – as Jesus had so curiously pointed out in Matthew 7:22-23 – in that even though they were workers of iniquity, God's children still got prophesied to by these evil men; they further casted out devils; and, even did wonderful works in the name of the Lord.
+Yet, they themselves never entered into the blessed Kingdom.
 One may curiously ask why this is so, and why God even allows such men to flourish.
 Well, that's another thing that we will cover within these pages – such as in the fact that people want to latch onto a fleshly king when God Himself deserves that position.
-I don't want to give away too much here, for this certainly will be addressed in upcoming chapters ...
+I don't want to give away too much here, for this certainly will be addressed in the upcoming chapters ...
 Stay tuned!

 Again, I don't want to be misunderstood here.
 I'm not boldly declaring that we should go running into established church buildings and yell out: "Come out of her, my people, and be not partakers of her sins!"
 For one thing, I do not believe that just because you have a church building, or that you have an organization, that it automatically places you into sin!
 As I've already stressed, God Himself has ordained the church building in its present form for one of several reasons; many, of which, are good; some, of which, are bad.
 But, I also believe that if God places a young man or woman into the hands of a caretaker, that the caretaker should be honored for their parental role ...
-And, with that loaded statement should come a host of explanations!
-In fact, one of the many purposes of this book is to address what a proper caretaker is, of what role they are to play, and of what kind of honor they should receive; for, certainly, honor to a caretaker can either be too light, or it can certainly go too far!
-But, back to what I was saying – if a Godly ordained minister has care over a person whilst that attendee is in their child years (not in actual human years, but in the fact that they are still children in understanding), then they do not need to be torn from that union prematurely; else confusion and damage could certainly set in.
-Not only so, but as the Apostle Paul suggested (concerning another man's servant), we aren't to judge any situation incorrectly.
+And, with that loaded statement should come a host of explanations.
+In fact, one of the many purposes of this book is to address what a proper caretaker is, of what role they are to play, and of what kind of honor they should receive; for, certainly, honor to a caretaker can either be too light, or it can certainly go too far.
+But, back to what I was saying – if a Godly ordained minister has care over a person whilst that attendee is in their child years (not in actual human years, but in the fact that they are still children in their understandings), then they do not need to be torn from that union prematurely; else, confusion and damage could certainly set in.
+Not only so, but as the Apostle Paul had suggested (concerning another man's servant), that we aren't to judge any situation incorrectly.

 Who art thou that judgest another man's servant? to his own master he standeth or falleth.
 Yea, he shall be holden up: for God is able to make him stand.

 We need not necessarily look upon this situation as the world might see it.
 That is, concerning a servant, in this particular passage, and comparing that to an actual bought slave – even though Paul, in other areas of his writings, does address actual slavery.
-There are other places, though (such as this passage), where he addresses being a servant or a slave to certain church situations – especially since he spoke of this right smack-dab in the middle of talking about church issues [please read from verse 1 down to see].
+There are other places, though (such as this passage), where he addresses being a servant or a slave to certain church situations – especially since he spoke of this right smack-dab in the middle of talking about church issues (please read from verse 1 down to see).
 Also, the Greek word used in Romans 14:4 doesn't even denote an actual 'slave,' but rather a sort of house servant.
 And, a church worker can certainly fall into that category.

 Servant, Oiketēs, G3610, from Strong's Greek Dictionary (published 1890; public domain): From G3611; a fellow resident, that is, menial domestic: - (household) servant.

-But, even if slave were meant in this passage (that is, slavery as we know it today), then it's not too far off base to say that we can be a slave to another person if we are in servitude toward them – even in a church!
-In fact, being in servitude to Christ, the original Greek word, Doulos (translated as servant in the King James Version), actually refers to us being God's 'slaves,' rather than just workers in His kingdom.
+But, even if slave were meant in this passage (that is, slavery as we know it today), then it's not too far-off base to say that we can be a slave to another person if we are in servitude toward them – even in a church!
+In fact, being in servitude to Christ, the original Greek word, Doulos (translated as servant in the King James Version), actually refers to us being God's 'slaves,' rather than just workers in His Kingdom.